Developer012345678910/Searchengine/CONTRIBUTING.md

 # Run with your test data
 python webcrawler/webcrawler.py --start-url YOUR_URL --max-pages YOUR_LIMIT --json-file test_data.json
 ```
+# Contributions are welcome!
+Please submit a pull request with new crawled websites.

 ## 📋 Code Style Guidelines